August in Phoenix…

 “I can’t believe the man is kicking you out of your own bedroom.
 What an asshole.”

-Rielle ignored Rory’s comment and lugged the box of yarn downstairs into the last bedroom on the main level.
+Rielle Wetzler ignored her daughter Rory’s comment and lugged the box of yarn downstairs into the last bedroom on the main level.

 Rory followed her.
 “Mom.
 Seriously, you don’t have to stay here.
 My cabin will be empty next week when I’m back at college in Laramie.”